Birmingham Child Injury Attorney

 Auto Accidents Involving Children

 Car accidents are one of the leading causes of death and injury to small children.
 A number of injuries can be sustained during a car crash, including broken bones, brain injuries, contusions, burns, and abrasions, to name just a few.
 If the car the child was in was struck by another vehicle, it may be obvious at first that the other driver is at fault.
 However, there are a number of other things that can go wrong in a car accident, including restraints not holding a child in their seat, and defective car seats and infant carriers causing further injury.
-In order to determine exactly who is responsible for the injuries, you'll need to speak to qualified child injury attorneys, such as us here at Guster Law Firm, LLC.
+In order to determine exactly who is responsible for the injuries, you'll need to speak to a qualified child injury attorney, such as Eric here at Guster Law Firm, LLC.

 Defective Child Products